, artists and groups are influenced by earlier ones. As a result, most artists and groups perform and play several

 - The Insane Clown Posse's Smothered, Covered, & Chunked is an album that's only found in a certain edition on their The Mighty Death Pop! album.
 They do have other artists on some of their covers, such as Lil Wyte, Limp Bizkit frontman Fred Durst, and the rest of their Psychopathic Records artists, and although they do include some pop songs (such as Christina Aguilera's "Beautiful", Tears for Fears' "Shout", Michael Jackson & Mick Jagger's "State of Shock", and even Yo Gabba Gabba!'s "Hold Still"), it's basically them covering the late '80s/early-to-mid '90s rap artists that ended up influencing them.

 - K. McCarty's Dead Dog's Eyeball: Songs of Daniel Johnston.
 Another case of a one album band whose only release is a cover album - though she previously sang original material as a member of the band Glass Eye, she only did a solo album in the hopes of helping Daniel Johnston get some more recognition, and hasn't released anything else since.

 - Dump's That Skinny Motherfucker with the High Voice? is an album of lo-fi Prince covers - though technically "A Love Bizarre" was a Sheila E. song with heavy involvement by Prince.
 By the way, the Intentionally Awkward Title is a Shout-Out to the Prince song "Bob George", which doesn't actually get covered on the album.

 - Gaz Coombes and Danny Goffey of Supergrass formed a cover band side project called The Hotrats - their lone album Turn Ons consisted of 12 cover songs.

 - Mark Kozelek of Red House Painters and Sun Kil Moon has an AC/DC cover album titled What's Next to the Moon? as well as Sun Kil Moon's Modest Mouse cover album Tiny Cities.

 - Patti Smith's album Twelve is a collection of famous rock songs such as "White Rabbit" and "Gimme Shelter".

-- Laibach covered the entirety of Let It Be in pseudo-fascist industrial style, minus the title track, and with "Maggie Mae" replaced by a German folk song.
+- Laibach covered almost all of Let It Be in pseudo-fascist industrial style, minus the title track, and with "Maggie Mae" replaced by a German folk song.

 - Simple Minds "Neon Lights" album, and the bonus disc of "Graffiti Soul", "Searching for the Lost Boys".